 Cons:

-Needs basic learning curve
+Needs a basic learning curve

 No fingerprint sensor